CSCA48F20/tutorials/W4/index.md

 ---

-Last week we learnt about the memory modeil in C, for this week, we want to do another example to make sure we have it down :)
+Last week we learnt about the memory model in C, for this week, we want to do another example to make sure we have it down :)

 Remember that lockers are created in memory automatically for:
 - Declared variables